PiratJack/investment-tracker/README.md

 ## Disclaimer

-Neighet GitHub or I are responsible for any decision you take based on the use of this application.
+Neither GitHub or I are responsible for any decision you take based on the use of this application.
 The information presented by the application may be outdated, incorrect or wrong.
 Use this application at your own risk.
 Past performance is not an indicator of future performance.